 Transformative Education*MA | PGDip | PGCert - *PENDING final APPOVAL Applications opening soon

-- Hone your existing and new education skills for a fairer society and healthier planet
+- Hone your existing and new education skills for a more just and sustainable society in which people and planet matter

-- Gain a broad knowledge of the alternatives to the current broken education system and explore ways to fix it
+- Gain a broad knowledge of the alternatives that could reimagine and reshape the current education system

 - Have a genuinely life-changing experience and be helped by our community to find a greater sense of purpose in a range of learning environments and settings